 For information, please call 201.408.1466.

-In INTERMEDIATE A*, students learn to put triads together into cycles, more advanced rhythm (3 against 2), odd meters, more advanced repertoire, basic 4-part voice leading, 7th chords and inversions, and basic composition.
+In INTERMEDIATE A/B*, students learn to put triads together into cycles of progressions, more advanced rhythm (3 against 2), odd meters, more advanced score-reading, basic 4-part voice-leading, pentatonic scales, and class/individual compositions.

 AP Music Theory Prep